 - Finally, each member of the Honors Academy will complete the Capstone Project and Presentation

 All members of the CU Honors Academy must always maintain a minimum grade point average (GPA) of 3.0 each semester and an overall cumulative GPA of 3.0.
 Students who fall below this threshold for one semester will be placed on probation.
 Students who fail to achieve a 3.0 GPA for consecutive semesters will be suspended from the Honors Academy.
-Every member of the Academy must be a fulltime student, meaning they must take at least 12 credit hours each semester and 24 credit hours for the academic year.
+Every member of the Academy must be a full-time student, meaning they must take at least 12 credit hours each semester and 24 credit hours for the academic year.
 Below are the complete GPA requirements for Honors members:

 In addition to satisfying the honors curriculum, members of the Honors Academy must fulfill community service/volunteerism requirements.
 The Cheyney University Honors Academy believes that exploring the world around you is an essential part of your undergraduate education.
 This includes experiences both outside and inside of the classroom.
 Community service and volunteerism provide a means to expand your intellectual development and diversify your personal experiences.
 Volunteering can also help you define your interests and strengthen and supplement your in-class learning.
 It can open new pathways into new careers and help build an impressive resume.
 Volunteerism also provides an opportunity to meet new people with similar interests and values and affords you the chance to make a difference in your community.
 Every Cheyney University Honors Academy member must complete service hours each academic year.